Gregor Paul: Enormous gap in talent at No 10 alarming for All Blacks

 As greedy, or as unrealistic as it may sound, the All Blacks really need four, if not five, test capable No 10s at any given time to ride the vagaries of a test season and the offshore recruitment market.

-They will come into 2020 with three and depending on when Barrett takes his sabbatical, it could be two.
+They will go into 2020 with three and depending on when Barrett takes his sabbatical, it could be two.

 For whoever replaces Hansen as head coach later this year, developing more options at No 10 will be one of the highest priorities, but other than Ioane, there's not much confidence at this stage that the raw talent will be there.